OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 Once that is completed, you should navigate back to the list of drives and open up the CD Drive with the `one-context-*` label.
 In here should be an MSI, which you should run.
 It will install very quickly since our context packages are quite small.

+You should also enable Remote Desktop at this point.
+Just open the Settings and navigate to System -> Remote Desktop Settings and enable Remote Desktop.
+If you want to use the browser based RDP rather than an RDP client then you'll also need to expand this option and uncheck the box "Require devices to use Network Level Authentication to connect".

-Once this is done you should be able to shut down the virtual machine either from the SPICE viewer or from OpenNebula's Power Off command.
+Once this is done you should be able to shut down the virtual machine either from the VNC viewer or from OpenNebula's Power Off command.
 Once it is read as being in POWEROFF state, you can clean up everything.
-In the storage tab, make sure you disconnect the Windows Installation ISO, the VirtIO Windows ISO, and the Context-Windows ISO.
+In the storage tab, make sure you disconnect the Windows Installation ISO, the VirtIO Windows ISO, and the Context-Windows ISO leaving behind the

 Finally, boot the virtual machine up again and verify the network configuration.
 It should match the assigned configuration in OpenNebula since we installed the context packages.
+If RDP was enabled you should be able to connect to it as well.
 At this point you should be able to move forward with updating the operating system with all the latest updates, then utilizing your system.

 At this point you can make any internal changes to the operating system necessary including updating it and disabling services or features to increase performance.
 There are probably some programs which can be uninstalled as well which are not necessary for most use cases.
 Once the Operating System is how you would like it to be you can shut down the virtual machine from inside.
 Once OpenNebula monitors the VM as being powered off, you can :ref:`Save the Virtual Machine Instance <vm_guide2_clone_vm>` ( do not mark the saved one as persistent ) and then you should be able to instantiate this new saved Template to deploy multiple Windows machines.